beegee-tokyo/SX126x-Arduino/README.md

 ```
 ----
 ## Changelog
+- 2020-03-10:
+  - Added new SetCadParameter function to Radio class
 - 2020-01-16:
   - Fix bug in receive callbacks in case a CRC error is detected.
   - Added Preamble detection callback